-The goal being to provide mom with a decent box for internet & email, I’ve been collecting of old PC hardware to assemble with some of my own relics.
+It began with the goal of providing mom with a decent box for internet & email.
+I’ve been collecting of old PC hardware to assemble with some of my own relics.
 From my old rig that once roared, an Athlon64 3200+ CPU, a K8N-E Deluxe motherboard, a Radeon 9800 pro graphics card, 2GB of ramsink’d DDR400 RAM, and a SATA 300gb drive.
 For the case, an Antec EarthWatts 430 PSU and an Antec Performance Plus 660, a solid steel tank.

 A blast from the past, all that I still needed was a CPU cooler.
 Socket 754 has been obsolete for years but I lucked out with a nice Zalman CNPS 8000 CPU cooler for cheap off Kijiji.
-Funny story because I actually did want that cooler back when I used this system but could not afford/justify spending that much money on just a CPU cooler, and now mom gets it.
-Spoiled, I know, but mom deserves the best eh.
+Ironically I actually did want that cooler back when I used this system but could not afford/justify spending that much money on just a CPU cooler, and now mom gets it.
+She’s getting spoiled, I know, but mom deserves the best eh.

 Now I’m ready to begin my Frankenstein.
 When I’m building PCs I like to do a practice run of placing the heatsink so that I’m prepared after I’ve spread the thermal paste.
-I find the Socket 754 heatsink mount a bit fiddly and I don’t know if the cooler was supposed to be so tight, or whether it was just the way the heatsink mount was aligned with the cooler, but man did I have to wrestle hard to get it on, and then doubly so to get it back off.
-I apply the Arctic Silver 5 (awesome thermal paste) and slam down the heatsink hard, not wanting to smudge the even layer of thermal paste and have to re-apply the thermal paste.
+I find the Socket 754 heatsink mount a bit fiddly in general, and this was no exception.
+I don’t know if the cooler was supposed to be so tight, or whether it was just the way the heatsink mount was aligned with the cooler, but man did I have to wrestle hard to get it on, and then doubly so to get it back off.
+I apply the Arctic Silver 5 (awesome thermal paste), position the heatsink, and slam down the tension lever hard, not wanting to have shifting and smudge the even layer of thermal paste.
 A satisfying click and it’s in.

 That taken care of, I can now proceed with setting up the rest of the hardware.
 Of course, fitting the power control pins (Power, Reset, HDD light, etc) is a bitch.
 My P6T motherboard came with a block which you attach the pins to once and then unplug that when needed – I have never appreciated it more.

 Now for the moment of truth, I press the power button.
 Nothing.
-I force the power cable in firmer, power on!
+I force the power cable in firmer and power on.
 Success!
 On to the Windows XP install.
 I place the CD in the tray and reboot.
 Guess what; the DVD-ROM is dead.
 Grumbling, I replace it and try again.
 Now we get somewhere.

 Windows XP setup goes through the first phase, preparing the partition and copying the installer files to disk.
 The PC reboots, and the BIOS informs me that it was unable to find the disk.
 Huh?
-The disk that Windows just copied it’s junk to?
+Windows can’t find the disk that it just copied all these files to?
 The disk that has been perfectly operational right up to when I started this shenanigan?
-Check the BIOS settings to make sure that the onboard SATA controller is properly configured (onboard SATA was brand new at the time), everything seems ok, except that it still can’t find the disk.
+Check the BIOS settings to make sure that the onboard SATA controller is properly configured (onboard SATA was new tech at the time), everything seems ok, except that it still can’t find the disk.
 Alright, so I dig up an 80gb drive, plug that in, try the install again.
 Lo and behold, it works!
 Begrudgingly I accept this as a temporary solution.